Cantinflas: Early and personal life

-Mario Fortino Alfonso Moreno Reyes was born in Santa María la Redonda neighbourhood of Mexico City, and grew up in the tough neighbourhood of Tepito.
+Mario Fortino Alfonso Moreno Reyes was born in Santa María la Redonda neighborhood of Mexico City, then grew up in Tepito.
 He was one of eight children born to Pedro Moreno Esquivel, an impoverished mail carrier, and María de la Soledad Reyes Guízar (from Cotija, Michoacán).
-The others were Pedro, José ("Pepe"), Eduardo, Esperanza, Catalina, Enrique, and Roberto.
+Moreno's mother, Soledad Reyes, came from an affluent family, but was disinherited when she married Pedro Moreno.
+The other children were Pedro, José ("Pepe"), Eduardo, Esperanza, Catalina, Enrique, and Roberto.

 He made it through difficult situations with the quick wit and street smarts that he would later apply in his films.
 His comic personality led him to a circus tent show, and from there to legitimate theatre and film.

 He married Valentina Ivanova Zubareff, of Russian ethnicity, on 27 October 1936 and remained with her until her death in January 1966.
 A son was born to Moreno in 1961 by another woman; the child was adopted by Valentina Ivanova and was named Mario Arturo Moreno Ivanova, causing some references to erroneously refer to him as "Cantinflas' adopted son".
 Moreno Ivanova died on 15 May 2017, of a presumed heart attack.

 Moreno served as president of one of the Mexican actors' guilds known as Asociación Nacional de Actores (ANDA, "National Association of Actors") and as first secretary general of the independent filmworkers' union Sindicato de Trabajadores de la Producción Cinematográfica (STPC).
 Following his retirement, he devoted his life to helping others through charity and humanitarian organizations, especially those dedicated to helping children.
 His contributions to the Roman Catholic Church and orphanages made him a folk hero in Mexico.

 He was a Freemason, initiated at Chilam Balam Lodge.

-In 1961, Cantinflas appeared with Vice President Lyndon B. Johnson at shopping centers and supermarkets in San Antonio, Texas, to support the successful Democratic nominee to the United States House of Representatives for Texas's 20th congressional district, Henry B. Gonzalez, who defeated his Republican challenger, John W. Goode.
+In 1961, Cantinflas appeared with U.S. Vice President Lyndon B. Johnson at shopping centers and supermarkets in San Antonio, Texas, to support the successful Democratic nominee to the United States House of Representatives for Texas's 20th congressional district, Henry B. Gonzalez, who defeated his Republican challenger, John W. Goode.
 Gonzalez was the first Hispanic elected to the Texas State Senate and as a U.S. congressman from Texas.

 Origin of name

 As a young man, Cantinflas performed a variety of acts in travelling tents, and it was here that he acquired the nickname "Cantinflas".
 According to one obituary, "Cantinflas" is a meaningless name invented to prevent his parents from knowing he was in the entertainment business, which they considered a shameful occupation.
-Cantinflas confirmed as much in 1992, in his last television interview.
-Of course, the relationship between Moreno's little-used first given name Fortino and the character in William Shakespeare's Hamlet Fortinbras offers a striking parallel with the stage name of much younger contemporary Chespirito ("Little Shakespeare" in a garbled Mexican pronunciation).
+Cantinflas confirmed this in 1992 in his last television interview.